Owen-Mak/ParsePNum/README.md

 *  [Eclipse Java EE IDE for Web Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygen2)
 *  [Apache Tomcat 7](https://tomcat.apache.org/download-70.cgi) - choose the appropriate link for the OS you are using

+Instructions for Windows deployment

 # Usage

+# Unit testing

+# To Do
+*  Unit testing for doPost()
+   *  Ideally using Spring Test Framework or JUnit with Mockito
+*